buk0vec/srsadmm/srsadmm-core/README.md

 # srsadmm-core

 This is the core library containing the distributed serverless ADMM algorithm, as well as binaries to solve a LASSO regression problem.
+It is meant for usage with the `tokio` runtime and the `srsadmm-lambda-mm` AWS Lambda function.

 ## Binaries

 - Run the `generate_problem` binary to generate a problem instance.
 - Run the `lasso` binary to solve the problem instance, or `lasso_prox` to solve the problem instance with the proximal gradient method.
 The binaries will pull your AWS credentials from the default environment variables.
+Please deploy the `srsadmm-lambda-mm` Lambda function to your AWS account first and ensure that it has access to the S3 bucket you are using.
 To enable a specific backend, run the binary as `cargo run --release --bin <binary> --no-default-features --features <accelerate/netlib/openblas> -- <args>`.

 ## Usage